-Changing pitch on a string instrument

-On a string instrument, there are several ways to change the pitch.

-The tighter, thinner or shorter the string is, the higher pitched the sound will be and the looser, thicker or longer the string is, the lower the sound will be.

-Faster vibrations will make a sound higher, and slower vibrations will make a sound lower.

-The ways of changing the strings all change the vibrations, which in turn change the pitch of the sound.

-Changing pitch on a wind instrument

-On a wind instrument, the column of air inside the instrument is what vibrates to cause the sound.

-Shortening the column of air will create a higher sound, and lengthening the column of air will create a lower sound.

-This can be done with a sliding mechanism, such as in a trombone.

-The length of the column of air can be changed by opening or closing holes in the side of the tube, such as in a recorder.

-Changing pitch on a percussion instrument

-In a percussion instrument, the surface or object that is struck is the thing that vibrates to create the sound.
+Exploring Pitch - strings

+On a a string instrument, there are several ways to change the pitch. tighter, thinner or shorter the string is, the higher pitched the sound will be and the ser, thicker or longer the string is, the lower the sound will be. ter vibrations will make a sound higher, and slower vibrations will make a sound lower. ways of changing the strings all change the vibrations, which in turn change the pitch of sound.
+Chai nging pitch on a wind instrument On a sour a wind instrument, the column of air inside the instrument is what vibrates to cause the nd. rtening the column of air will create a higher sound, and lengthening the column of air create a lower sound.
+This can be done with a sliding mechanism, such as in a trombone. length of the column of air can be changed by opening or closing holes in the side of the e, such as in a recorder.
+Char nging pitch on a percussion instrument In a percussion instrument, the surface or object that is struck is the thing that vibrates to create the sound.
 The pitch of a percussion instrument can be changed in different ways.
 There may be a series of different length bars or keys, such as in a xylophone.
 The shorter the bar or key, the higher the pitch will be.
 There may be different instruments of different sizes.
 For example, when playing hand bells the musician will have a set of bells to play.
 The smaller the bell, the higher the pitch.
 The larger the bell, the lower the pitch.
 In a drum, the tighter the skin, the higher the pitch will be.
 A thinner skin will make a higher pitched sound and a thicker skin will make a lower pitched sound.

-Common points when changing pitch:

-Generally, the shorter, tighter or thinner the object is, the higher the pitch of the sound will be.
-This is because the vibrations will be faster.
-The longer, looser or thicker the object is, the lower the pitch of the sound will be.
-This is because the vibrations will be slower.
+Com nmon points when changing pitch: erally, the shorter, tighter or thinner the object is, the higher the pitch of the sound will This is because the vibrations will be faster.
+The longer, looser or thicker the object is, lower the pitch of the sound will be.
+This is because the vibrations will be slower .

+and

+Place the triangular end of the straw in your mouth and blow hard through the straw to make a sound.
+You may have to try few times to make the sound!

+Use several straws to make your set of pan pipes.
+Stick or tie them together.
+Think about what you have learnt in order to make each straw make a different pitched sound.

+4. I can explore how sounds change over distance.

+Travelling Sounds